Enquire

 Location and Best Times to Visit

-The main road, A9, connects Matale to Kandy in under an hour located just 30 kilometres (19 miles) away, via a scenic mountain pass.
+The main road, A9, connects Matale to Kandy in under an hour.
+It is just 30 kilometres (19 miles) away via a scenic mountain pass.
 Matale is the terminus of the Colombo-Kandy railway line, ensuring easy accessibility via rail or road to explore its wonders.
 March to September are the best months to enjoy the beauty of Matale.

-Matale town is in a valley that opens towards the northern lowlands, offering stunning views and a serene hillside atmosphere.
+Matale town lies in a valley that opens to the northern lowlands, providing breathtaking views and a tranquil hillside ambiance.

-According to the historical chronicle Mahavamsa, Matale, possibly named from the Pali word “Mathula”, meaning “uncle,” is believed to have been founded by a minister and uncle of the third Sinhalese king, Pandukabhaya, making it one of the earliest Sinhalese settlements.
-The town’s history includes significant events such as the construction of Fort MacDowell by the British in the early 19th century to control the independent Kingdom of Kandy.
-Matale is also famous as the hometown of national hero Monarawila Keppetipola, a governor who led the Uva Wellassa rebellion against British rule after the 1815 Convention of Kandy ended the island’s monarchy.
-Additionally, the grassroots Matale rebellion of 1848 occurred, where Sinhalese farmers revolted against new direct taxes imposed by the British, marking an essential chapter in Sri Lanka’s colonial history and fight for independence.
+According to the historical chronicle Mahavamsa, Matale, possibly derived from the Pali word “Mathula,” meaning “uncle,” is believed to have been founded by a minister and uncle of the third Sinhalese king, Pandukabhaya, making it one of the earliest Sinhalese settlements.
+The town’s history includes significant events, such as the construction of Fort MacDowell by the British in the early 19th century to control the independent Kingdom of Kandy.
+Matale is also

 Our Favourites